Fizzy-07/Fizzy-07/README.md

 - 👋 Hi, I’m @Fizzy-07
-- 👀 I’m new to coding I love learning new things my interest are music, Drawing,volleyball
+- 👀 I’m new to coding I love learning new things my interests are music, Drawing, and playing volleyball
-- 🌱 I’m currently learning C+
+- 🌱 I’m currently learning C++, Python, Html
 - 💞️ I’m looking to improve on my coding
 - 📫 How to reach me ...